-NOTE: The "Activate Incomplete Raid Set" function is only used when Raid Set State is "Incomplete".
+NOTE: The "Activate Incomplete RAID Set" function is only used when Raid Set State is "Incomplete".
 It cannot be used when Raid Set configuration is lost.
-If in case the RAID Set configuration is lost, please contact your vendor's support engineer.
+In case Raid Set configuration is lost, contact your vendor for support.

 5.2.6 Create Hot Spare